The structure of the Kac-Wang-Yan algebra: Introduction

-By Weyl's first and second fundamental theorems of invariant theory for the standard representation of $Sp(2n)$, $R$ is generated by quadratics and the ideal of relations among the $q_{a,b}$'s is generated by the degree $n+1$ Pfaffians We obtain a corresponding strong generating set $\{\omega_{a,b}\}$ for $\cV_{-n}$, as well as generators $\{P_I\}$ for the ideal of relations among the $\omega_{a,b}$'s, which correspond to the Pfaffians with suitable quantum corrections.
+By Weyl's first and second fundamental theorems of invariant theory for the standard representation of $\text{Sp}(2n)$, $R$ is generated by quadratics and the ideal of relations among the $q_{a,b}$'s is generated by the degree $n+1$ Pfaffians We obtain a corresponding strong generating set $\{\omega_{a,b}\}$ for $\cV_{-n}$, as well as generators $\{P_I\}$ for the ideal of relations among the $\omega_{a,b}$'s, which correspond to the Pfaffians with suitable quantum corrections.
 The new generating set $\{\omega_{a,b}|\ 0\leq a<b\}$ is related to the old generating set $\{\partial^k w^{2m+1}| k,m\geq 0\}$ by a linear change of variables.
-The relation of minimal weight among the generators occurs at weight $2(n+1)^2$, and corresponds to a singular vector $P_0\in \cI_{-n}\subset \cM^+_{-n}$.
-In fact, $P_0$ generates $\cI_{-n}$ as a vertex algebra ideal; see Theorem \ref{uniquesv}.
+The relation of minimal weight occurs at weight $2(n+1)^2$, and corresponds to a singular vector $P_0\in \cI_{-n}\subset \cM^+_{-n}$.

-The technical heart of this paper is a detailed analysis of the quantum corrections of the above classical relations.
-For each relation $p_I$, there is a certain correction term $R_I$ appearing in $P_I$ which we call the {\it remainder}.
-We show that $R_I$ satisfies a recursion which can be solved to find a closed formula for $R_I$.
-This formula implies that the relation in $\cV_{-n}$ of minimal weight has the form where $Q$ is a normally ordered polynomial in $w^1, w^3, \dots, w^{2n^2+4n-1}$ and their derivatives.
+The technical heart of this paper is the analysis of the quantum corrections of the above classical relations.
+For each $p_I$, there is a certain correction term $R_I$ appearing in $P_I$ which we call the {\it remainder}.
+We shall find a closed formula for $R_I$ which implies that the relation in $\cV_{-n}$ of minimal weight has the form where $Q$ is a normally ordered polynomial in $w^1, w^3, \dots, w^{2n^2+4n-1}$, and their derivatives.
 We call \eqref{introdecoup} a {\it decoupling relation}, and by applying the operator $w^3 \circ_1$ repeatedly, we can construct higher decoupling relations for all $m>n^2+2n$.
 This shows that $\{w^1, w^3, \dots, w^{2n^2+4n-1}\}$ is a minimal strong generating set for $\cV_{-n}$, and in particular $\cV_{-n}$ is of type $\cW(2,4, \dots, 2n^2+4n)$; see Theorem \ref{descriptionofvn}.